 Forests are important to our way of life and to the future of the planet.
 Sadly, deforestation is still a huge problem, thanks to our consumption of products like palm oil or practices such as illegal logging.
 Fortunately, many governments and NGOs like the WWF are working towards more sustainable practices such as reforestation.

 This article was translated from German by Will Tayler.
-You can read the original here: Ökosystem Wald: Das macht Laub-, Misch- und Nadelwälder aus** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Ökosystem Wald: Das macht Laub-, Misch- und Nadelwälder aus** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?